gasparl/neatstats/EXAMPLE.md

                        filt = (response %in% c('correct', 'incorrect')))$aggr_value
 ```

-We now merge all this information, and a few additional values: _subject_num_, _condition_, _age_, and _gender_.
-These latter variables values are constant in their respective columns, so we might as well take them from any row, for example the first row (e.g., for _subject_num_: `subject_data$subject_num[1]`).
-This can be done via the following function, which initiates a `subjects_merged` data frame at the first cycle of the loop and "intelligently" merges all provided data transforming them into a single row (see `?rbind_loop` for details).
-Hint: if some data may be discrepant for some participants (e.g., some of the participants are tested with blue and yellow colors too), the matching columns are automatically paired (by name) and missing data is filled with NAs.
+Finally, we also want the subject number, condition, age, and gender.
+These latter variables are constant in their respective columns, so we might as well take them from any row, for example the first row (e.g., for _subject_num_: `subject_data$subject_num[1]`).

+We can now use the `rbind_loop` function that initiates a given data frame (here: `subjects_merged`) at the first cycle of the loop (internally detected via `enum()`) and adds a new row in each cycle by “intelligently” merging all provided data and transforming them into a single row (see `?rbind_loop` for details).

 ```R
 rbind_loop(